SEE-FIM Protocol: Acceptance in pathology practice

+Serous tubal intraepithelial lesion (STIL).
+H&E staining shows mildly atypical tubal epithelium with largely preserved polarity.
+Immunohistochemistry demonstrates aberrant block-type p53 expression but a low Ki-67 proliferation index, insufficient for classification as serous tubal intraepithelial carcinoma (STIC).

 As of 2018, the SEE-FIM protocol was being used by 85% of academic pathology practices and 65% of private practices in the United States and elsewhere in the World.
 Routine use of the SEE-FIM protocol has been recommended by the College of American Pathologists and the International Society of Gynecologic Pathologists when processing fallopian tubes in risk reduction surgeries, and cases of ovarian and uterine serous cancer.
 It is also recommended in the reporting guidelines for gynecologic cancer sponsored by the British Gynecologic Cancer Society.
 It is also part of routine protocols in academic institutions and was employed to ascertain the frequency of STIC in a large population-based study.

 Indications for the Protocol

 The primary purpose of the SEE-FIM protocol is to detect small cancers in the fallopian tube that are not visible to the naked eye.
 It is used most often in the following scenarios.